Inferior Five

 The Inferior Five (or I5) are a parody superhero team appearing in books by the American publisher DC Comics.
 Created by writer E. Nelson Bridwell and artist Joe Orlando, the team premiered in the DC Comics title Showcase #62 (May-June 1966).

-The premise is that the characters are the children of members of a superhero team called the Freedom Brigade, a parody of the Justice League of America.
-In their early appearances, the team went up against spoofs of the Marvel Comics heroes.
-Showcase #63 featured "Brute Brainard", who was exposed to Phi Beta Kappa radiation and became the giant green hulk known as "Man-Mountain", and in #65, the team visited Dean Egghead's superhero academy to meet the five young "Egg's Men".
+The Five are the children of members of a superhero team called the Freedom Brigade, a parody of the Justice League of America.
+In early appearances, the team encountered spoofs of Marvel Comics heroes, including the Man-Mountain and the Egg's Men.
 When the team got their own series, early issues also mocked the Fantastic Four and Thor.

 Publication history

 First series

 After appearing in Showcase #62, 63, and 65 (1966), they got their own title which lasted 12 issues.
 The first 10 had new material and were published from 1967 to 1968.

 Issues #11 and 12 were published in 1972, and titled Inferior 5 (using the number 5 rather than spelling out the word) and were all reprints, except for the covers.
 Nothing changed with the alteration of the title.